Republican VP pick Ryan a critic of Fed policy

 By Mark Felsenthal

-WASHINGTON Paul Ryan, Mitt Romney's newly-minted running mate who is known in Washington as a budget hawk, brings an extra appeal to conservatives as a vocal critic of the Federal Reserve's aggressive efforts to stimulate growth.
+WASHINGTON, Aug 12 Paul Ryan, Mitt Romney's newly minted running mate who is known in Washington as a budget hawk, brings an extra appeal to conservatives as a vocal critic of the Federal Reserve's aggressive efforts to stimulate growth.

 In picking Ryan -- a Wisconsin congressman whose provocative plan to reduce government spending has made him a favorite of the conservative Tea Party movement -- Romney shifted the conversation about the presidential race to one that starkly contrasts Republican and Democratic views on government spending and debt.